chairemobilite/transition_qgis/README.md

 ```bash
 pip install -r requirements.txt
 ```
 You can then add or edit the code and see it reflected in QGIS.
-It is recommended to install the `plugin_reloader` plugin in QGIS in order to be able to easily reload the Transition plugin when files have been edited.
+It is recommended to install the `plugin_reloader` plugin in QGIS in order to be able to easily reload the Transition-QGIS plugin when files have been edited.

 ### Translate the plugin
 All text visible by the user needs to be translated.
 To allow this, they need to be wrapped in a `self.tr` clause.
 For example :